 This module runs in Semester 1.
 It is a web based interdisciplinary module, specifically designed to provide students with a comprehensive background in Environmental Science.
 It is tailored to meet the need of the students who have either no prior knowledge of or very limited experience on Environmental Science in their previous studies.
 The aims is to provide the students with the fundamental concepts, theories and knowledge to aid better understanding of the environment and the Earth we all live in.

 In this module, students study the different physical and biological processes which generate the Earth's environment and which support life as we know it.
-The module is taught through a purpose built website with one compulsory introduction session (2 hours) which is scheduled in the first teaching week of the semester and a 1-hour compulsory progress meeting which is scheduled in the 7th week of the semester (see the online module timetable for details – date, time & location).
+The module is taught through a purpose built website with one compulsory introduction session which is scheduled in the first teaching week of the semester and a compulsory progress meeting which is scheduled in the 7th week of the semester (see the online module timetable for details – date, time & location).
 Student attendance of this compulsory introduction session will be monitored.
 The rest is self-study working through the course materials and completing the online test.

 This module requires self-discipline and skills in time management.
-Support is provided through emails and drop in sessions for any problems or inquiries.
+Support is provided through emails or arranged meetings for any problems or inquiries.
 Just-in-time guidance is also provided to give further support to students (e.g. announcements, deadlines, progression checks, etc.) Student's comments have included: - It was a fantastic module, not too difficult but not easy either, it helped to reinforce the information I was learning in my other modules and taught me new things that helped expand and understand better my knowledge of what our planet is and how everything in it fits together.
 The learning resources were brilliant, enviroweb is a fantastic way to learn, it's easily accessible, it can be scheduled into your timetable in your own way and it was a joy to use - I have learnt more from this module than any other during my first year - A great deal of information is packed into the diagrams which provides a good foundation for many other modules - It helps being able to follow the course at your own pace and not being restricted to a timetable - Really interesting subject matter.

 Demonstration program is available at: http://www.see.leeds.ac.uk/enviroweb/demos/soee1014/